Butterfly & Chocolate Gardens

 The Chocolate Garden

 The Chocolate Garden, established in 2009, is a whimsical addition to Swan Lake.
-It contains edible plants such as Chocolate Cherry Tomatoes, Chocolate Corn and Chocolate Mini Bell Peppers which all have a chocolate look to them but maintain their vegetable flavors (please do not sample these).
+It contains edible plants such as Chocolate Cherry Tomatoes, Chocolate Corn and Chocolate Mini Bell Peppers which all have a chocolate look to them but maintains their vegetable flavors (please do not sample these).

 The Chocolate Garden also contains flowers that smell "chocolaty," such as the Chocolate Daisy, Chocolate Mint and Chocolate Cosmos.
-There are flowers with chocolate colored leaves, or stems, or centers of flowers, as well as chocolate-looking grasses and a chocolate Mimosa tree.
+There are flowers with chocolate-colored leaves, or stems, or centers of flowers, as well as chocolate-looking grasses and a chocolate Mimosa tree.